MIT-SPARK/Hydra/README.md

 ## News

 **Update (07/09/25):** We've archived the ROS1 version of Hydra and switched to the ROS2 version by default.
 See [this branch](https://github.com/MIT-SPARK/Hydra/tree/archive/ros_noetic) for the pinned version of the code if you need the ROS1 version for any reason.
+We are unlikely to support any issues that come up with the archived ROS1 version.

 **Update (01/28/25):** We've released a new version of Hydra.
 This involves the following changes:
   - Open-set semantic capabilities used by downstream projects (i.e., [Khronos](https://github.com/MIT-SPARK/Khronos) and [Clio](https://github.com/MIT-SPARK/Clio))